Charlotte vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 24, 2021

 Middle Tennessee Stats and Trends

+- So far this season Middle Tennessee is winless against the spread.

-- The Blue Raiders have yet to cover the spread this year when underdogs by 3 points or more.
+- This year, the Blue Raiders are winless against the spread when entering a game as an underdog of 3 points or more.

-- This year the Blue Raiders have three turnovers, two fewer than the 49ers have takeaways (5).
+- This season the Blue Raiders have three turnovers, two fewer than the 49ers have takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.